 Research suggests that foreclosures reduce surrounding property values, which in turn can lead to more foreclosures, vacant and abandoned properties, and other neighborhood blight.
 Foreclosures also tend to be a magnet for crime, including property damage, trespassing, squatting and vandalism.

 While foreclosure prevention is a critical component of a community foreclosure strategy, equally important is mitigating decline from existing and future foreclosures by protecting foreclosed properties, neighborhoods and the community tax base.
-The Federal Reserve is sponsoring Recovery, Renewal, Rebuilding, a series of forums to generate discussion on the aftereffect of the foreclosure crisis and explore solutions for community recovery, rebuilding and preparing for the future.
+The Federal Reserve sponsored Recovery, Renewal, Rebuilding, a series of forums to generate discussion on the aftereffect of the foreclosure crisis and explore solutions for community recovery, rebuilding and preparing for the future.

 Identifying Ownership and Registration of Vacant/Abandoned Properties

 One common problem faced by cities with vacant or abandoned properties is identifying the person responsible for the property.
 Often ownership or servicing of the mortgage will be transferred between parties several times over the life of the loan.